mgoeker/table2itol/README.md

 column *and* the resulting kind of visualisation, nothing of importance will be overwritten (but see the section on name clashes between distinct spreadsheets).

+#### How can I generate other kinds of visualisation from non-integer numbers?

+You can create bar charts instead of gradients from numbers with decimal points by using the `--double-to-bars` option.
+Note that the number of decimal points of the range as shown in the legend can be modified using the `--precision` option, as usual.

 #### How can I define my own colour vectors?

 For replacing the default colour vectors by other colour vectors, use the